MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Appendix

 \paragraph{Preference Grading}

-Annotators also indicate their overall preference between the text answer and the multimodal answer: \begin{itemize} \item \textbf{Text Only}: Choose this if you believe the text alone would be more effective without the multi-modal elements. \item \textbf{Multi-Modal}: Select this if you think the combination of text and multi-modal elements provides the best experience. \item \textbf{Same}: Choose this if you feel text-only and multi-modal versions are equally effective. \end{itemize}
+Annotators also indicate their overall preference between the text answer and the multimodal answer: \begin{itemize}[noitemsep,wide,topsep=1pt] \item \textbf{Text Only}: Choose this if you believe the text alone would be more effective without the multimodal elements. \item \textbf{Multi-Modal}: Select this if you think the combination of text and multimodal elements provides the best experience. \item \textbf{Same}: Choose this if you feel text-only and multimodal versions are equally effective. \end{itemize}